luismarques/qemu/docs/opentitan/dtm.md

   operation, `--file` argument is mandatory.
 The content of the binary file is copied into the memory, starting at the `--address`.
 See also the `--elf` option for uploading applications.

-* `-P` specify the TCP port of the JTAG server in the QEMU VM, should follow the TCP setting of the `-chardev socket,id=taprbb,...` option for invoking QEMU.
+* `-S` specify the socket info of the JTAG server in the QEMU VM.
+For TCP, this should follow the setting of the `-chardev socket,id=taprbb,host=<host>,port=<num>,...` option for invoking QEMU.
+  For unix sockets, host/port are replaced with the unix socket path specified instead:
+  `-chardev socket,id=taprbb,path=<socket/path>`.

 * `-s` specify the number of bytes to read from or write to memory.
 Useful with the `--mem` option.
   See also the `--address` option.
 This option may be omitted for the `write` memory operation, in